bogdanmic/git-flow-feature-arc-UNSUPPORTED/README.md

 git-flow-feature-arc
 ====================

+**ATTENTION:** Following some comments from https://github.com/lonetwin I decided to add my modifications on a fork of the original source code <https://github.com/nvie/gitflow>.
+This way the installation process will be more straight forward for future users.
+You can find the forked version here <https://github.com/bogdanmic/gitflow>

 This is the git-flow-feature file from <https://github.com/nvie/gitflow> with a few modifications to use "arc diff" and "arc amend" to open and close review requests.
 All the credits for building git-flow belong to its original owner.